Historic Mark Monroe Corn Crib gets a new roof

-The Mark Monroe Corn Crib on the grounds of the Union County Museum sports a new roof thanks to Dan Wyrick and the employees of Wyrick Roofing on Highway 33 who donated their labor to preserve a Union County historical landmark.
+The Mark Monroe corn crib on the grounds of the Union County Museum sports a new roof, thanks to Dan Wyrick and the employees of Wyrick Roofing on Highway 33, who donated their labor to preserve a Union County historical landmark.
+Billy Myers contributed new lumber to make sure there were no leaks.
 Judson Palmer and Dennis Johnson, both members of the Union County Historical Society, assumed the responsibility of providing the cedar shakes and materials so the Wyricks could use their skill.

 HMHS yearbooks available at UC Museum